SSpzcee/Asunder-PHB/phb/md/Hyper Elements.md

 Today, Tempest Release is now widespread once more, the secrets shared or rediscovered all over again all over the world, but none can yet match the glory of the old ways just yet

-Tempest Release

-Any Fuuton Ninjutsu can be changed to a Tempest Ninjutsu by adding \+5 to its chakra cost, and has the following effects:
+Any Fuuton Ninjutsu can be changed to a Tempest Ninjutsu by adding \+5 to its chakra cost.
+It also has its damage reduced by 50\%.

-* Choose whether the Jutsu's Tempest spins Clockwise or Counterclockwise.
-* The Jutsu gains both a Line Area and a Circle Area if it didn't have one before and the appropriate Tags.
-The Line Area has a Width of (Chakra Cost/5)  and a Length equal to the distance between the user and the Target's square, to a max of the Jutsu's normal Range.
-Whilst the Circle Area has a Radius of (Chakra Cost/2) and is centered on the Target's square.
+After the jutsu you create a Tempest with an Area of Chakra Cost/2 and is centered on the Target's square.
+This remains for 20 ICs.

-* The Circle Area of the Jutsu remains even after the Jutsu resolves, remaining for 10 ICs in the shape of a Tempest on the battlefield that will either Push people away from the center of the Tempest if it's Clockwise, and Pull them into the center if its Counterclockwise.
-This applies a continuous Knockback Effect of 0.5+(Chakra Control/10) per IC to everybody within its Area towards the appropriate direction.
+Choose whether the Jutsu's Tempest spins Clockwise or Counterclockwise.
+This deals 10% of the jutsus damage every IC they spend in the Tempest and applies a continuous Knockback Effect of Chakra Control/15 per IC to everybody within its Area, Clockwise pushes targets away from the center and Counterclockwise pulls targets towards the center.
-* Anybody within the Tempest takes 10% of the original Jutsu's Damage every IC they spend in the Tempest.
-* If a Jutsu had either a Line Area or a Circle Area, then it has its Area increased by (Chakra Cost/5).

-Tempest Ninjutsu costs 1 talent point and can only be taken if you have an affinity in Fuuton.